 Clearing out the Default SharePoint CLM Site Home Page

-The first thing they’re going to do is remove all of the existing content on the home page.
+The first thing is to remove all of the existing content on the home page.
 The default Team site contains 3 web parts that are not relevant to the CLM process in respect to first-entry into the site.
 Note the term “web part” can be loosely thought of as a control or component in SharePoint that either provides its own specific functionality such as a news feed or container for text/images, or a control which provides a view into already existing content such as the Sales Contracts document library or tasks list.
-Here is a video of Sales clearing out the home page:
+Here is a video showing how to clear out the home page:

 Adding and Configuring SharePoint Web Parts on the CLM Site Home Page

-The most important thing Sales wants to display are the Sales Contracts by stage.
-You already saw how they did this directly in the Sales Contracts document library, but there are other meaningful ways to display this information on the home page.
-Take a look at how they can group Sales Contracts by their stage and show only those which expire after the current date.
+The most important thing to display are the Sales Contracts by stage.
+You already saw how this is done in the Sales Contracts document library, but there are other meaningful ways to display this information on the home page.
+Take a look at how to group Sales Contracts by their stage and show only those which expire after the current date.

-Again, not quite right so they implement a work-around.
+Again, not quite right, but you can implement a work-around.
 There is definitely more than one way to do this (e.g. custom XSL, views created in SharePoint Designer, creating a hidden column that stores an integer value which represents the stages’ ranks, and so on).
 This example is a very simple and effective way in which Sales gets what they need:

-By repeating the above steps, Sales has forced the order of the groupings while still being able to take advantage of the collapse-expand functionality and group counts/totals per stage.
-Also, note that they took out “Sales Contract Stage” from the view because it was redundant:
+By repeating the above steps, you can force the order of the groupings while still being able to take advantage of the collapse-expand functionality and group counts/totals per stage.
+Also, note that we took out “Sales Contract Stage” from the view because it was redundant:

 Cleaning up the CLM Site Home Page with Drag and Drop

-Now, this is looking pretty good, but these web parts take up a bit too much space, and sales wants to show them side-by-side with tasks.
-Fortunately, they don’t need to recreate everything, they can just drag-and-drop the web parts into the left hand column container:
+Now, this is looking pretty good, but these web parts take up a bit too much space, and we want to show them side-by-side with tasks.
+Fortunately, we don’t need to recreate everything, we can just drag-and-drop the web parts into the left hand column container:

 Adding Task Web Parts and Filtering Sales Contract Lifeycle Tasks

-Finally (for now), Sales will add web parts to facilitate task triage and completion with the use of web part filters directly from the home page…providing yet another example of how to streamline business management and business process management with O365 and SharePoint with the use of their already created workflows.
-They’ll do this using the Connections setting on the Sales Contracts web parts, configuring them with the Send Row of Data To option.
+Finally (for now), we will add web parts to facilitate task triage and completion with the use of web part filters directly from the home page…providing yet another example of how to streamline business management and business process management with O365 and SharePoint with the use of the already created workflows.
+This is done by using the Connections setting on the Sales Contracts web parts, configuring them with the Send Row of Data To option.